 Currently Elizabeth is a partner in a thought leadership thinktank, Research+Knowledge=Insights.
 Working in market research and specializing in content marketing.

-Elizabeth was elected to the board of Hospice Toronto in December 2014 and currently chairs the Fund Development and Communication Committee since 2016.
+Elizabeth was elected to the board of Hospice Toronto in December 2014 and is currently serving her second term on the Board.

-Patty worked in the Financial Services industry for 25 years and was most recently Vice President and Director, Payment Operations, TD Securities and Associate Vice President, TD Bank Group.
+Patty worked in the Financial Services industry for 25 years and was most recently Vice President and Director, Payment Operations, TD Securities.
 She is an experienced people leader with proven success in building strong relationships, leveraging partnerships to ensure the success of both day-to-day operations and strategic initiatives.
-Prior to this, she spent over 15 years in TD’s Finance and Treasury departments overseeing the Bank’s global liquidity risk strategy and cash accounts.
+Prior to this, she spent over 15 years in TD’s Finance and Treasury departments developing and overseeing the Bank’s global liquidity risk strategy, enhancing financial controls and managing the Bank’s cash accounts.
 She brings strong financial, risk and operational management experience and has considerable risk management, policy development, project management and business transformation expertise.

 More recently, Patty has been devoting time to volunteering in the not-for-profit sector.
-In addition to being elected to the board of Hospice Toronto in 2014 and chairing the Governance committee, she also joined the board of the Oakville Milton Humane Society in 2016.
+In addition to being on the board of Hospice Toronto since 2014, she is on the board of the Oakville Milton Humane Society.